zhullyb/monyhar/monyhar/docs/patterns/inversion-of-control.md

 * Delegates

 **Inversion of control should not be your first resort.
-It is sometimes useful for solving specific problems, but in general it is overused in Chromium.**
+It is sometimes useful for solving specific problems, but in general it is overused in Monyhar.**

 ### Callbacks